20 Greatest Computer Programmers Of All Time

 Computers are very complex machines, yet people operate them without any technical skills.
-They just interact with the graphical interface, without knowing what’s going in the background.
+They simply interact with the graphical interface, without knowing what’s happening in the background.

 Well, every element you see on your device is created by a developer.
 But who are these people exactly?

-Nowadays, programmers are considered new rock stars.
-Below, we have mentioned some world-class coders who have changed the world with their creative minds and influenced people to become a better programmer.
+Nowadays, programmers are often seen as the new rock stars.
+Below, we have mentioned some world-class coders who have changed the world with their creative minds and influenced people to become better programmers.

 20. David Patterson